Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Introduction

-Another aspect that is studied in the present work is capabilities of U-Nets to quantify uncertainties.
-This is motivated by the fact that in various real life applications, such as surgical simulations~\citep{bui} or autonomous driving~\citep{BDL_auto}, it is very important to produce reliable uncertainty estimates in addition to the predictions.
-Their lack can possibly lead to harmful consequences in these critical tasks.
-However, deterministic neural networks are usually certain about their predictions, and this overconfidence is especially evident when facing data away from the training set (extrapolated region).
-Generally, the uncertainties can be categorised as the ones associated to misfit of neural network models (the so called, epistemic uncertainties) and the ones that refer to the noise in training data (the so called, aleatoric uncertainties).
-In addition to that, we can make another split, i.e., into uncertainties within and outside the data region (interpolated and extrapolated regions, respectively).
-Within the data region, the prediction uncertainties are caused both by the noisy data and the the model misfit, which can be captured and quantified in many ways, with the Maximum Likelihood Estimation (MLE) method as one of the most straightforward~\citep{10.5555/3295222.3295309}.
+An equally important aspect that is studied in the present work is the capabilities of DNNs to quantify uncertainties.
+This is motivated by the fact that in many real-life applications, such as surgical simulations~\citep{bui} or autonomous driving~\citep{BDL_auto}, it is crucial to produce reliable uncertainty estimates in addition to the predictions.
+Otherwise, model predictions can lead to harmful consequences in these critical tasks.
+Deterministic neural networks are usually certain about their predictions, and this overconfidence is especially evident when facing data far from the training set.
+Generally, uncertainties can be categorised as those associated with the misfit of neural network models (epistemic uncertainties) and those that refer to the noise in training data (aleatoric uncertainties)\citep{survey_uncertainty}\citep{alex_uncertainty}.
+Uncertainties can either fall within or outside the training data region (interpolated and extrapolated regions, respectively).
+Within the data region, the prediction uncertainties are caused both by noisy data and by the model misfit, which can be captured and quantified in many ways, the Maximum Likelihood Estimation (MLE) method is one of the most straightforward~\citep{10.5555/3295222.3295309} to do so.
 However, for the extrapolated region we have no data support, therefore, no direct quantification can be done there.
 What we can only reasonably assume is that the uncertainty should generally increase when moving away from the data region.
-To achieve this, in this work we will extend the idea proposed in \citep{duerr2020probabilistic}\citep{Gal2016UncertaintyID} which relies on converting a neural network to its stochastic counterpart by replacing discrete parameters by probability distributions and using a special training technique that is based on Bayesian Inference.
+To achieve this, in this work, we will extend the idea proposed in \citep{bayesbackprop}\citep{Gal2016UncertaintyID}\citep{duerr2020probabilistic} which relies on converting a neural network to its stochastic counterpart by replacing discrete parameters with probability distributions and using a special training technique that is based on Bayesian Inference.